TenzoJackykama/mysqlExercise/README.md

 exercises by develhope course

-code is mess up becous primary focus is just get the thing done, please don't pay attention to dirty architecture. later i'll try to put janitor-mod on, and implement a bit of clean architecture.
+code is mess up because primary focus is just get the thing done, please don't pay attention to dirty architecture. later on i'll try to put janitor-mod on to myself, and implement a bit of clean architecture.